BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/18_2_Knowing_Your_lightning_Setup.md

 ```
 * listconfigs:  The `listconfigs` RPC command lists all configuration options.
 * listfunds: The `listfunds` RPC command displays all funds available, either in unspent outputs (UTXOs) in the internal wallet or funds locked in currently open channels.
 * listtransactions: The `listtransactions` RPC command returns transactions tracked in the wallet.
-This includes deposits, withdrawals and transactions related to channels.
+This includes deposits, withdrawals, and transactions related to channels.
-* listinvoices: The `listinvoices` RPC command retrievers the status of a specific invoice, if it exists, or the status of all invoices if given no argument.
+* listinvoices: The `listinvoices` RPC command retrieves the status of a specific invoice, if it exists, or the status of all invoices if given no argument.
 * listnodes: The `listnodes` RPC command returns nodes that your server has learned about via gossip messages, or a single one if the node id was specified.

 For example `lightning-cli listconfigs` gives you a variety of information on your setup: